blackode/mp3parser/README.md

 # Mp3parser

-  This module is used to parse the mp3 file data and gives some useful information
+  This module is used to parse the mp3 file data and gives some useful information.

+  It's a command line application.

 ## Installing
 you can directly use the pre build `mp3parser` or you build your own like following